nadegegriesser/nadegegriesser.github.io/_posts/2015-12-05-Basic-Rest-Service.md

 ### Service

 Now we would like to do something with these resources, for example typical CRUD operations: list all the resources, return a single resource, create a resource, update or delete it...

-One good point of CXF is that you can define all the REST relevant annotations on you interface.
+One good point of CXF is that you can define all the REST relevant annotations on you interface, as opposed to Spring REST Services where you must annotate the controller.

 ```java
 @Path("/persons")